Business of the Creative Industry Company

 Integrated Brand Management

-This module introduces students to the importance of the brand narrative analysis in creative enterprises, and the ability to identify the brand ethos and the unique brand narrative organisations and activities.
+If you have previously studied marketing, this module builds on core marketing concepts to introduce students to the importance of the brand narrative analysis in creative enterprises, and the ability to identify the brand ethos and the unique brand narrative organisations and activities.

 Marketing for the Creative Entrepreneur